GuyAnderson1/EG_scraping/README.md

 # EG_scraping
-The aim of this project was to write a script which scraped the data for commercial properties for rent in Bath off of the Estates Gazette Property Link website
+Aim: to scrape data from the Estates Gazette Property Link website.
+Data: all commercial rent properties in Bath.
+(Bristol aswell?)

 Hopefully this links to the binder